Alvarofsj/TesteRaizen/README.md

 The application can also be wraped on a DAG for Apache Airflow, setting it to run every day 1 of each month, or every time the source file is updated.
 Just add the
 `main.py` file to the DAG to run on this schedule and all the pipeline will run by itself.
 If anything goes wrong, a message will be logged in the `logs.txt` file.

+    UPDATE: An example of a DAG is now available